ArtLab

 Why have humans always wanted to fly?

-This installation is in 3D and will be displayed in a storefront in Pleaux.
-The figurines are being created from mycelium.
-The artwork also features Japanese kanji and similar shapes; these elements, representing the Moon and stars, add a cultural and mystical dimension to the installation.
+The installation was displayed in a storefront in Pleaux, France.
+The figurines are were created from mycelium.
+The artwork also featured Japanese kanji and similar shapes, representing the Moon and stars which added a cultural and mystical dimension to the installation.

 The fabrication of enamels on lava, representing the different sections of the Spring Institute, is being done in collaboration with local artisans.
 The lava enamels will be hidden throughout Pleaux, and visitors will have to find them during the Art Walk.
 They will be combined with augmented reality, allowing visitors to simply use a smartphone to reveal the associated 3D object for each enamel tile.